Amsterdam

 A good location to start your shopping are the main shopping streets Kalverstraat and Leidsestraat.
 Here you will find all the shops you would expect to find in a large European city like H&M and Zara, along with a few local stores and excellent boutiques.

-There are more than 300 unique stalls at the Netherlands oldest flea market, Waterlooplein — a beautiful place to walk, explore or shop.
+There are more than 300 unique stalls at the oldest flea market in the Netherlands, Waterlooplein — a beautiful place to walk, explore or shop.
 Haggle for books, clothing, art, jewellery, antiques or vinyls, or buy food and drinks from one of the available food trucks on the market.

 De Bijenkorf is an inspiring, trend-setting and dynamic department store at Dam square.
 The city’s largest department store offers international brands such as Louis Vuitton, Gucci, Burberry, Hugo Boss, Apple and Chanel.
 The surprising and creative decorations in de Bijenkorf’s unique shop windows make them one of Amsterdam’s real attractions.
 Live theatre, dance and music performances can be seen there on a regular basis.